-Starting on Friday, 29 September, and culminating on Sunday, 1 October 2017, the 77 Member States of the International Coffee Organization (ICO) and dozens of coffee associations from around the globe joined in celebration of the third annual International Coffee Day.
+On Monday, 1 October 2018, the 77 Member States of the International Coffee Organization (ICO) and dozens of coffee associations from around the globe will join in celebration of the fourth annual International Coffee Day.

-International Coffee Day is a global celebration of coffee’s journey from the farm to your local shop — an opportunity to honour the men and women who grow and harvest the coffee we love.
+International Coffee Day is a global celebration of coffee’s journey from the farm to your local shop — an opportunity to honour the women and men who grow and harvest the coffee we love.

-In 2015, the ICO launched the first official celebration of ICD with a dedicated website featuring more than 70 events from 35 countries around the world.
-Last year, nearly 130 events from 54 countries were posted on the ICD website.
+In 2015, the ICO launched the first official celebration of ICD with a dedicated website featuring more than 70 events from 35 countries across the world.
+In 2016, nearly 130 events from 54 countries were posted on the ICD website.
 In 2017, celebrations were held by people in every continent: from Egypt to South Africa, from Canada to Brazil, from Norway to Greece, from Azerbaijan to Indonesia to Vanuatu.
 The ICO is once again calling on its Member countries, private companies, independent businesses, public associations, and coffee lovers around the world to organise an event or campaign for ICD 2018 with the theme “Women in Coffee”.
 80 events were promoted on the dedicated website and shared on social media, which have taken place in 39 countries from the all continents, and 28 worldwide/online.
 The promotional video, postcard, poster and infographics in the four ICO official languages, created especially for the campaign, were widely used by event organizers to promote their own events, services and products.
 The photo competition, in its second year, attracted over 2,000 online voters and the promotional video had over 5k hits on YouTube in the first five weeks of being posted online.

 How will you celebrate?

 Ideas for Activities

 Use your imagination and have fun creating events and activities dedicated to the world’s favourite drink.
 Here are a few ideas to get you started on planning your event or campaign for ICD 2018:

 - Host a coffee cupping in your home, office, or local coffee shop